mflage/weewx-Weather34/README.md

 William Bailey aka Lightmaster who maitains the MB version of Weather34.
 Incredibly helpful and always on the end of Telegram when I need a chat, night or day.

-Ken True for sharing files and who makes my job of maintaining the weeWX version so much easier.
+Ken True for sharing files and who makes my job of maintaining the WeeWX version so much easier.

 Thomas Sosio for his invaluable contribution in producing the Meteobridge lookup code to translate WeeWX database output.

 David Marshall for contributing technical knowledge and solutions to create some original .tmpl files and alternative solutions for weather alerts.

-Taylormia for contributing his excellent setup example for instances where weeWX and server/template are remote to each other.
+Taylormia for contributing his excellent setup example for instances where WeeWX and server/template are remote to each other.

 Gary Portellas for a helpful suggestion to further simplify the installation process.